 Find out more about the School Bus Project and how to get involved by visiting www.schoolbusproject.org or follow us on Twitter.

-Refugee Week takes place every year across the world in the week around World Refugee Day on the 20 June.
+Refugee Week takes place every year across the world in the week around World Refugee Day.
 The week includes a programme of arts, cultural and educational events and activities that celebrates the contribution of refugees to society and promotes a better understanding of why people seek sanctuary.

 Cambridge Assessment has been involved in a number of initiatives to help refugees and forced migrants access education.
 If you can see an opportunity for us to work together to support refugees and forced migrants with their learning, then please get in touch.